Post-Baccalaureate Certificate in Culinary Health and Healing

 The Post-Baccalaureate Certificate (PBC) in Culinary Health and Healing prepares students with the scientifically based principles and practices of whole foods selection and preparation as a foundation for health and wellness.
 The program celebrates global cuisine and students explore multicultural and culturally specific meal plans.
 The role of the culinary educator in promoting healthy diets is investigated as well as how to partner with healthcare practitioners and a variety of clients to support health and healing through nutrition.
 This program fills a national gap in the educational needs of the emerging field of culinary health/medicine.
 MUIH’s program is one of only two graduate programs in the U.S. at the intersection of the nutrition and culinary fields and it uniquely focuses on whole foods cooking and holistic health and wellness.
 This program sets graduates apart from their peers with core competencies in the emerging field of culinary health/medicine and the rapidly growing field of holistic integrative nutrition.
 This 12-credit program can be completed fully online in 2 trimesters (8 months).

 Your journey starts here.
-Programs now enrolling for Fall 2024.
+Programs now enrolling for Spring, Summer and Fall 2025.

 Apply Now